yoren/gravityflow/readme.md

 https://www.transifex.com/projects/p/gravityflow/

 ## Credits
-Thank you to all my colleagues at Rocketgenius, Zack Katz (GravityView), Naomi C Bush (Gravity Plus) and Jake Jackson (Gravity PDF) for all their collaboration, support and encouragement.
+Contributors:

+* Steve Henty @stevehenty
+* Richard Wawrzyniak @richardW8k
+* Jake Jackson @gravitypdf

-Thank you to also all the translators for doing such a great job of keeping up with the updates:
+Thank you also to all the translators for doing such a great job of keeping up with the updates:

 * Samuel Aguilera @samuelaguilera (samuelaguilera.com) - Spanish
 * FX Bénard @fxbenard (fxbenard.com) - French
 * Erik van Beek @ErikvanBeek (erikvanbeek.nl) - Dutch

+Thank you to all my colleagues at Rocketgenius, Zack Katz (GravityView), Naomi C Bush (Gravity Plus) and Jake Jackson (Gravity PDF) for all their collaboration, support and encouragement.

 Copyright 2015-2016 Steven Henty